-- 1. In order to exhibit in College & Career Readiness, the 4-H member must be enrolled in: Careers Build Your Future Build Your Future Youth Notebook Pub.
+- In order to exhibit in College & Career Readiness, the 4-H member must be enrolled in: Career and Leadership Development/Careers - Build Your Future - Build Your Future Youth Notebook Pub.
 08561 - 2.
-Each county may submit one (1) entry from Build Your Future class; and one (1) entry from Ready4Life class.
+Each county may submit two (2) entries from Build Your Future class.